harrymas21/UniversityLMS/README.md

 	-Forums for students to chat and clarify taught issues.
 	-Online quizzes and skill competitions to collect points for badge and leader-board system.
 	-Dashboard displaying students from high skilled to least skilled based on previous points and skills undertaken.
-	-Statistics using libchart
+	-Statistics(CAT,Quiz,Course) using libchart
+	-SMS system to notify students whenever any material is posted in the document repository.

 ## Libraries used include:
 	-Africa's Talking Bulky SMS API
-	-FPDF for pdf generation
+	-FPDF library for pdf generation
 	-LIBCHART library for graph generation.

 ## To use the system: